electronics-and-drives/ml2tikz/README.md

 When ABE is deactivated, the function will first create a copy of the maskLayout.
 Then this copy will be flattened.
 Another new empty layout is created.
-In this new layout all shapes of interest are copied in merged.
+In this new layout all shapes of interest are copied and merged.

 ## Dependencies